You’re waiting for your website to perform well on Google, Bing, and other search engines. And waiting. And waiting…

 - Massive images that slow down page speed.

-- Business details like phone number and address not matching across various platforms (which you can easily fix with Google My Business).
+- Business details like phone number and address not matching across various platforms (which you can easily fix with Google Business Profile).

 - Not utilizing internal links.